Interaction between dark energy and dark matter: observational constraints from OHD, BAO, CMB and SNe Ia: Introduction

-In the previous works, \citet{Wei07a} compared the 9 observational $H(z)$ data with some cosmological models with/without interaction between dark energy and dust matter and found that the $H(z)$ data points with fairly large errors cannot severely constrain model parameters alone.
-In this paper, we focus on the newly $H(z)$ data to study the interaction between the dust matter and dark energy and test the cosmic coincidence problem.
-In order to break the degeneracy of model parameters, we also add the baryonic acoustic oscillation (BAO) peak detected by large-scale correlation function of luminous red galaxies from Sloan Digital Sky Survey (SDSS)~\citep{Eisenstein05}, the cosmic microwave background (CMB) detected by the 7-year WMAP data \citep{Komatsu10} and the newly revised Union2 SNe Ia data set \citep{Amanullah}.
-This paper is organized as follows: In section~\ref{sec2}, we introduce the observational data including the $H(z)$, BAO, CMB and SNe Ia data.
-In section~\ref{sec3}, we derive two Hubble parameters and perform a Markov Chain Monte Carlo analysis spanning the full parameter space of the model using different data sets.
-Finally, we summarize the main conclusions in Section~\ref{sec4}.
+In this paper, following a phenomenological approach, we will explore the properties hidden in two particular kinds of interaction in the dark sector \cite{Wei07a,Wei07b,Zhang10}, and then confront the theoretical models with the newly available observational data.
+We extend the previous analysis by focusing on the newly compiled observational Hubble parameter data (OHD), together with the cosmic microwave background (CMB) detected by the 9-year WMAP data \cite{Komatsu10}, the baryonic acoustic oscillation (BAO) peak detected by large-scale correlation function of luminous red galaxies from the Sloan Digital Sky Survey (SDSS) data release 7 (DR7)\cite{Padmanabhan12}, SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS) \cite{Anderson12}, WiggleZ survey \cite{Blake12}, 6dFGS survey \cite{Beutler11}, and the newly revised Union2 SNe Ia data set \cite{Amanullah}.
+This paper is organized as follows: In section~\ref{sec2}, we introduce the observational data considered to test our theoretical models in this work, with the latter described in Section~\ref{sec3}.
+In section~\ref{sec4}, we derive two Hubble parameters in a flat universe and perform a Markov Chain Monte Carlo analysis spanning the full parameter space using different data sets.
+In Section~\ref{sec5}, we apply a quantitative criteria to judge the severity of the coincidence problem in the two models.
+Finally, we summarize the main conclusions in Section~\ref{sec6}.